Active particles in a tube: a generalized entropy potential approach

-Passive particles transported in channels have been studied for a long time \cite{Jacobs_1967,Zwanzig_1992,Reguera_2001,Reguera_2006,Burada_2007,Yang_2017,Marbach_2018,Yang_2019}.
-In the seminal work of Jacobs \cite{Jacobs_1967}, the time evolution of the 1D density of passive particles along a tube can be reduced to the Fick-Jacobs (FJ) equation, where the motion of the passive particles can be regarded as quasi-1D subject to an effective potential proportional to the local entropy.
-This concept simplifies the analysis of some phenomena, such as first-passage problems in tubes and stochastic resonance \cite{Burada_2008, Ghosh_2010}.
+The transport of passive particles in channels has been extensively studied~\cite{Jacobs_1967, Zwanzig_1992, Reguera_2001, Reguera_2006, Burada_2007, Yang_2017, Marbach_2018, Yang_2019, Zhu_2022}.
+In the seminal work of Jacobs~\cite{Jacobs_1967}, it was shown that the time evolution of the density of passive particles along a tube can be reduced to the Fick-Jacobs (FJ) equation.
+The latter describes the motion of particles in 2d or 3d tubes as an effective 1d motion along the tube, subject to an effective potential proportional to the local entropy of the particles, which is impacted by their motions in the transverse directions.
+The reduction of dimensions simplifies the analysis of phenomena such as first-passage problems and stochastic resonance in tubes~\cite{Burada_2008, Ghosh_2010}.

-It has not been fully explored, however, whether active particles moving in a long tube can be treated in the same framework.
-Unlike passive particles, active particles often accumulate around rigid walls \cite{Elgeti_2013, Solon_2015_np, Duzgun_2018} due to their persistent motion.
-Thus the 1D density of active particles is not proportional to the area of cross-sections of a tube, and a correction accounting for the boundary accumulation, which is proportional to the perimeter of the cross-sections, should be added.
-The correction will be significant if the persistence length of active particles is sufficiently large compared to the width of the tube.
+On the contrary, the question as to whether active particles moving in a long tube admit a similar framework has been little explored so far.
+Unlike passive particles, active particles accumulate near rigid walls~\cite{Elgeti_2013, Solon_2015_np, Duzgun_2018} due to their persistent motion.
+As a result, the density of active particles along a tube is not proportional to the area of its cross-section and the implementation of a FJ approximation is thus harder than for passive systems.
+Corrections accounting for the boundary accumulation---which is proportional to the perimeter of the cross-section---indeed have to be included.
+We expect these corrections to be particularly significant when the particle persistence length is comparable to the width of the tube.

-Cases in the limit of narrow tubes and large translational thermal noises have been discussed \cite{Malgaretti_2017}, where the width of the tube is comparable to the diameter of particles.
-The result extends the FJ framework and shows that a conservative potential cannot characterize the interaction between the activity of particles and the boundaries, and asymmetric channels can provoke ratchet flow along the tube.
-The channels of intermediate and large widths remain unexplored.
+So far, only the limit of narrow tubes---whose widths are comparable to the particle size---has been discussed, in the presence of a strong translational diffusion~\cite{Malgaretti_2017}.
+These results show that a conservative potential cannot characterize the interplay between the particle activity and the boundaries, and that asymmetric channels can induce ratchet flows along the tube.
+What happens when the tube width increases remains to be explored.

-In this article, we analytically calculate the time evolution of the 1D probability density of active particles moving in long channels with rigid boundaries and show that the system can be reduced to 1D particles moving in an effective entropy potential in the passive limit.
-The activity of particles not only contributes to the effective temperature in the potential but also influences the effective width of the channel sensed by the particles.
-Then from the effective entropy potential, we show how to estimate the steady-state 1D density, the ratchet flow, and the mean-first-passage time of a particle escaping from a spindle channel.